 - white crackers

-You can also find low-fiber dry or cooked cereals at the grocery store.
+You can also find low fiber dry or cooked cereals at the grocery store.

 If you’re lactose intolerant, dairy may upset your digestion or cause diarrhea.
 Look for products that are lactose-free or low in lactose.
-Otherwise, dairy is low in fiber and may be easy to digest for many people.
-Try drinking plain milk or snacking on cheese, yogurt, and cottage cheese.
-High-fat dairy foods like ice cream

-- mayonnaise
+- sauerkraut

-- mustard
+- kimchi

-- marshmallows
+- pickles

-Cutting any food you eat into small pieces and chewing each bite well before swallowing can also help with digestion.
+Cutting any food you eat into small pieces and chewing each bite well before swallowing can also help digestion.
 Make some time for your meals so you aren’t eating in a hurry.

-When eating a diet that’s low in fiber, you may notice that your stools are smaller and your bowel movements are less frequent.
-Make sure you drink plenty of fluids — such as water and herbal tea — throughout the day to avoid constipation.
+When eating a diet low in fiber, you may notice that your stools are smaller and your bowel movements are less frequent.

 - canned fruit cocktail